Ryouh/Feats-Revisited/Feats.md

 that fighting style.

+### Firearm Specialist (Gunslinger)

+**Prerequisite:** Level 3.

+You are adept at using guns effectively.

+* Being within 5ft of a hostile creature doesn’t impose disadvantage on your attack rolls.
+* If you roll a misfire on an attack with a firearm, you can use your reaction to roll a d20.
+If the number rolled is higher than the weapon’s misfire score, the firearm does not misfire.
+You cannot use this feature of this feat again until you complete a short or long rest.
+* When you use the Attack action and attack with a one-handed weapon, you can use a bonus action to attack with a loaded firearm with the light property you are holding.

 ### Healer

 **Prerequisite:** Level 3.

 You are an able physician, allowing you to mend wounds quickly and get your allies back in the fight.
 You gain the following benefits:

 * When you use a healer's kit to stabilize a dying creature, that creature also regains 1 hit point.
 * As an action, you can spend one use of a healer's kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature's maximum number of Hit Dice.
 The creature can't regain hit points from this feat again until it finishes a short or long rest.